Parsl/parsl/docs/userguide/data.rst

-These providers will use the same HTTP GET/anonymous FTP as the separate task staging providers described above, but will do so in a wrapper around individual app invocations, which guarantees that they will stage files to a filesystem visible to the app.
+These providers will use the same HTTP GET/anonymous FTP as the separate task staging providers described above, but will do so in a wrapper around individual app invocations, which guarantees that they will stage files to a file system visible to the app.

-A downside of this is that the staging tasks are less visible to parsl, as they are not performed as separate Parsl tasks.
+A downside of this staging approach is that the staging tasks are less visible to Parsl, as they are not performed as separate Parsl tasks.

 Globus